-But in the dark days of 1942 it was where the Royal Marine Boom Patrol – forerunner of the Special Boat Service (SBS) – trained.
+But in the dark days of 1942 it was where the Royal Marine Boom Patrol – a forerunner of the Special Boat Service (SBS) – trained.
 These volunteers, so incredibly young, carried out what was really a suicidal mission to dislocate German military and other supplies by destroying ships in the occupied French port of Bordeaux.
 The plan, brainchild of Major Herbert ‘Blondie’ Hasler, was to paddle 6 two-man collapsible canvas kayaks, known as ‘cockles’ 70 miles up the Gironde river and fix magnetic mines – ‘limpets’ to the sides of likely-looking ships.

 The mission, codenamed Operation Franklin set sail on the submarine HMS Tuna from Holy Loch on 30th November 1942.
 On 7th December, 5 cockles were launched from Tuna, one having been damaged in action en route.
 The ten young men set off across the open sea toward the Gironde, battling through the tidal races in the estuary – which resulted in the loss of two craft.
 Paddling by night and laying up by day, two cockles reached Bordeaux and laid their mines.
 One ship was sunk, four were damaged and the harbour facilities were disrupted for some considerable time.
-Two of the commandos survived – Hasler and his partner Bill Sparks: two died of hypothermia from capsizing in the tidal races; six were captured by the Germans and executed.
+Just two of the commandos survived – Hasler and his partner Bill Sparks: two of their colleagues died of hypothermia from capsizing in the tidal races; the other six were captured by the Germans and executed.
 The ultimate achievements of the raid are unclear, though Churchill is reputed to have claimed that it shortened the war by six months.
 Surely, he was being kind.

 The film, made in 1955, stars Jose Ferrer, Trevor Howard and Anthony Newley.
 It is fairly predictable stuff in many ways, though not without its moments; Newley is particularly awful.
 The reality is that Franklin was an ill-conceived scheme, almost casually planned and based on inadequate intelligence.
 The highly dangerous conditions in the Gironde estuary seem to have come as a surprise.
 The lack of inter-service liaison and cooperation is just as damning.
 SOE (Special Operations Executive) planned to attack the same target, and at the same time, but neither party had an inkling of the other’s plans.
 The SOE raid was called off by its leader only when he heard the explosions in the harbour.
 Nor was there any plan for the raiders to escape after planting their limpets – Hasler and Sparks got lucky and made it to Gibraltar with the help of French Resistance.
 Those that approved Franklin condemned its brave participants to almost certain death.
 I remember their untroubled faces staring up at me from photographs in a book I read once.